ucoruh/ce205-data-structures/docs/week-2-linkedlist/ce205-week-2-linkedlist.md

 ---

-- For example, consider 6 people A B C D E F and given name as ‘D’.
-People sitting in a circular manner starting from D are D E F A B C.
+- For example, consider 6 people A B C D E F and given name as D. People sitting in a circular manner starting from D are D E F A B C.
-A **simple solution** is to create an auxiliary array of size 2*n and store it in another array.
+- A **simple solution** is to create an auxiliary array of size 2*n and store it in another array.
 For example for 6 people, we create below the auxiliary array.
-A B C D E F A B C D E F
+- A B C D E F A B C D E F
-Now for any given index, we simply print n elements starting from it.
+- Now for any given index, we simply print n elements starting from it.
 For example, we print the following 6.

-A B C **D E F A B C** D E F
+- A B C **D E F A B C** D E F

-Below is the implementation of the above approach.
+- Below is the implementation of the above approach.

 ---